-You can also check the amount of battery charge remaining by viewing the Battery () status icon in the menu bar.
-The battery charge level displayed is based on the amount of power left in the battery with the applications, peripheral devices, and system settings you are currently using.
+If the battery runs low while you're working, connect your power adapter and let the battery recharge.
+You can check the amount of battery charge left by viewing the Battery () status icon in the menu bar.
+The battery charge level displayed is based on the amount of power left in the battery with the applications, peripheral devices, and system settings you're currently using.
 To conserve battery power, close applications and disconnect peripheral devices not in use, and adjust your Energy Saver settings.

 For more information about battery conservation and performance tips, go to www.apple.com/batteries/notebooks.html.